shabbyrobe/amiss/doc/index.rst

 It was written primarily to quickly replace a hacky ORM layer that never lived up to its promise with something a bit more efficient in a very short space of time, and proved to be quite handy for quick-n-dirty data mapping.
 I decided to clean the code up and use it as an exercise in turning a useful collection of code scraps into a well documented, well tested package.

 I don't recommend using it for anything, ever.
-Having said that, its brutal simplicity may make it a better candidate for your next throwaway project or prototype than the overburdened heaviness of `Doctrine <http://doctrine-project.org>`_, the dated interface of Propel, or the tight coupling of your favourite framework's own model layer.
+Having said that, its brutal simplicity may make it a better candidate for your next throwaway project or prototype than PHP's premier ORM behemoth `Doctrine <http://doctrine-project.org>`_, the dated interface of Propel, or the tight coupling of your favourite framework's own model layer.

 It is unapologetic about being `stupid, simple and fast`, and is completely aware that something is **Amiss**.